Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 <br>

-If we want to go back to running our app against our local Postgres database, we need to revert the changes in our `.env` file so that our code once again references our local Postgres instance.
+If we want to go back to running our app against our local Postgres database, we need to undo the changes in our `.env` file so that our code once again references our local Postgres instance.
 ### !end-callout

 ### Confirm the Migration